mmzdouc/fermo_docs/docs/modules/filter.msms.md

 This module performs filtering of MS/MS fragmentation spectra of features.
 MS/MS spectra regularly contain fragments caused by instrument noise, which obfuscate and prolongate the analysis.
 Therefore, it is recommended to remove low-intensity fragments.

-By default, the precursor-m/z and all peaks 10 Da around it are removed from the MS/MS spectrum before analysis takes place.
+By default, all peaks `10` Da around the precursor m/z are removed from the MS/MS spectrum before MS/MS filtering takes place.
+Since these fragments are unlikely to be associated with the fragmentation of the molecule, this also takes place if `rel_int_from` was set to `0.0`.

 ## Parameters